 Chemical and biochemical engineering researchers are members of the Photopolymerization Center, an industry/university cooperative center on fundamentals and applications of photopolymerization.
 The center brings together experts from the University of Iowa, the University of Colorado, and member companies such as 3M, DSM, and Boeing.
-In addition, interdisciplinary collaborations are fostered on campus through the Optical Science and Technology Center, which oversees a seminar series, an annual symposium, training at the Microfabrication Facility, and equipment use in shared facilities.
+In addition, interdisciplinary collaborations are fostered on campus through the Iowa Center for Research, Exploration, and Advanced Technology in Engineering and Sciences (Iowa CREATES) and Materials Analysis, Testing and Fabrication (MATFab) in the Iowa Advanced Technology Laboratories.

 The Doctor of Philosophy program in chemical and biochemical engineering requires a minimum of 72 s.h. of graduate credit beyond the Bachelor of Science degree.
 However, the degree is granted primarily on the basis of achievement rather than on the accumulation of semester hours.
 Students typically are expected to have completed three academic years in residence, or two years if they already hold a recognized master's degree.
 In order to graduate, they must have an overall g.p.a. of at least 3.25.

-All students must complete a core course requirement, which consists of a course in transport phenomena, a course in reaction engineering, a course on proposal writing, and a thermodynamics course, as well as six additional courses (total of 30 s.h.).
+All students must complete a core course requirement, which consists of a course in transport phenomena, a course in reaction engineering, a course on proposal writing, a thermodynamics course, and a course in data science, as well as five additional courses (total of 30 s.h.).

 |CBE:5115||Transport Phenomena I||3|